hackerwins/homepage-old/docs/peer-awareness.md

 ```

-Then another client is created and attaches a document with the same name as before.
+Then, another Client is created and attaches a Document with the same name as before.

 ```javascript
 const clientB = new yorkie.Client('localhost:8080', {